Is your Etsy shop not making as many sales as you'd like?

 Also, considering using bullet points and sections to make your product description easier to read.

-04 - Your Listing Photos Are Not Attractive Enough
+04 - Your Visuals (Photos & Video) Are Not Attractive Enough

 Etsy is a highly visual marketplace.
 High quality product photos are essential for your success because they can help you convince your potential customers that your products are worth buying.